Armogastes

-Saint Armogastes was a 5th-century Roman noble at the Vandal court in Africa who resisted conversion to Arianism.
+Armogastes was a 5th-century Roman noble at the Vandal court in Africa who resisted conversion to Arianism.

 He was enslaved and put to work in the mines, then as a cowherd.
 His feast day is 29 March.

 Archinimus and Saturus suffered at the same time, and were also reprieved from death.

 Life

 Armogastes was described in the Roman Martyrology as a count (comes).

 The text may be read as saying he was superintendent of the Theatre at Mascula, but this seems an unlikely occupation for a count.

 Gaiseric (c.
 389–477), king of the Vandals in North Africa, renounced the Orthodox faith when he was a youth and professed Arianism.

 He expected all his followers to do the same.

 Armogastes refused, even after torture, but Gaiseric did not want to make a martyr out of him, so made him a slave and cowherd.